submarcos/django-vectortiles/docs/usage.rst

 Using TileJSON
 **************

-It's a good practice to use tilejson to tell to your map library how to gt your tiles and their defintion. django-vectortiles permit that.
+It's a good practice to use TileJSON to tell to your map library how to get your tiles and their definition. django-vectortiles permits that.

-TileJSON and tile views share some data, as vactor layers definition.
+TileJSON and tile views share some data, as vector layers definitions.
 So we need to factorize some things.

 .. code-block:: python